nignatiadis/Empirikos.jl/docs/src/index.md

 !!! note "Modularity"
       This package has been designed with the goal of modularity.
-      Specialized code (using Julia's multiple dispatch) handles different combinations of estimation targets, statistical algorithms, classes of priors and likelihoods.
-Please open an issue if there is a combination thereof that you would like to use (and which does not work currently).
+      Specialized code (using Julia's multiple dispatch) can be easily added to more efficiently handle different combinations of estimation targets, statistical algorithms, classes of priors and likelihoods.
+Please open an issue if there is a combination thereof that you would like to use (and which does not work currently or is slow).

 ## Related packages